This page needs JavaScript activated to work. Please enable JavaScript in your browser.

 Introduction

-This section should contain a clear statement of the general and specific objectives as well as the hypotheses which the work is designed to test.
+This section should contain a clear statement of the general and specific objectives as well as the hypotheses that the work is designed to test.
 It should also give a brief account of the reported literature.
 The last sentence should clearly state the primary and secondary purposes of the article.
-Only, the actual references related with the issues have to be indicated and data or findings related with the current study must not be included in this section.
+Only the actual references related to the issues have to be indicated, and data or findings related to the current study must not be included in this section.
+The section title should be written in Calibri 14-point font.
+Section text should be written in Calibri 11-point font.

 Methods

-This section should contain explicit, concise descriptions of all procedures, materials and methods used in the investigation to enable the reader to judge their accuracy, reproducibility, etc. This section should include the known findings at the beginning of the study and the findings during the study must be reported in results section.
+This section should contain explicit, concise descriptions of all procedures, materials, and methods used in the investigation to enable the reader to judge their accuracy, reproducibility, etc. This section should include the known findings at the beginning of the study, and the findings during the study must be reported in the results section.

 The selection and description of the participants

-The election, source of population, inclusion and exclusion criteria of the people who participate to experimental or clinical study must be clearly defined in this section.
-The particular study sample must be explained by the authors (i.e., why the study is performed in a definite age, race or sex population, etc.)
+The election, source of population, inclusion, and exclusion criteria of the people who participate in experimental or clinical studies must be clearly defined in this section.
+The particular study sample must be explained by the authors (i.e., why the study is performed in a definite age, race, or sex population, etc.)

 Technical information

 The methods, apparatus (the manufacturer's name and address in parentheses), and procedures in sufficient detail must be defined to allow others to reproduce the results.
-References to established methods, including statistical methods (see below) must be given and brief descriptions for methods that have been published but are not well-known must be povided; new or substantially modified methods must be described, the reasons for using them must be given, and their limitations of the methos must be evaluated.
-The all drugs and chemicals used, including generic name(s), dose(s), and route(s) of administration must be identified.
+References to established methods, including statistical methods (see below), must be given, and brief descriptions for methods that have been published but are not well-known must be provided; new or substantially modified methods must be described, the reasons for using them must be given, and their limitations of the methods must be evaluated.
+All drugs and chemicals used, including generic name(s), dose(s), and route(s) of administration, must be identified.
 Authors submitting review manuscripts should include a section describing the methods used for locating, selecting, extracting, and synthesizing data.
 These methods should also be summarized in the abstract.

 Statistics